Ergodic-risk Criterion for Stochastically Stabilizing Policy Optimization: Existence of the Ergodic-risk Criteria

-Despite these properties, we still need to further establish a particular uniform ergodicity this closed-loop stochastic dynamics, connecting the convergence of the induced transition kernel to the boundedness of \textit{noise moments}.
-To explain further, the standard ergodic theory establishes conditions for existence of the following limit

-for every initial condition and every ``bounded function'' $f$ on $\R^n$, where $\sigma$ is an invariant probability measure, i.e. $\sigma(E) = \sigma P_u(E), \;\forall E \in \B(\R^n)$.
+Despite these properties, we still need to further establish a particular uniform ergodicity for this closed-loop stochastic dynamics, connecting the convergence of the induced transition kernel to the boundedness of \textit{noise moments}.
+To explain further, the standard ergodic theory establishes conditions for existence of the following limit: \(\lim_{t\to \infty} \E_x[f(\x_t)] = \sigma(f) \coloneqq \int f d\sigma,\) for every initial condition and every ``bounded function'' $f$ on $\R^n$, where $\sigma$ is an invariant probability measure, i.e. $\sigma(E) = \sigma P_u(E), \;\forall E \in \B(\R^n)$.
 To avoid this boundedness assumption (which is too restrictive for our purposes), we instead consider the convergence in the $V$-norm defined as follows:

 \begin{definition} Consider two transition kernels $P_1, P_2$ and consider a positive function $V:\R^n\to[1,\infty)$.
 Define the $V$-norm distance:

 where the $V$-norm of any signed measure $\nu$ is defined as: